Post

 Task 7 : Countermeasures

 Elgg does have a built in countermeasures to defend against the XSS attack.
 The countermeasures have been deactivated and commented out to make the attack work.
 There is a custom built security plugin HTMLawed 1.8 on the Elgg web application which on activation, validates the user input and removes the tags from the input.
 This specific plugin is registered to the function filter_tags in the elgg/ engine/lib/input.php file.
-To turn on the countermeasure, we login to the application as admin, goto administration -> plugins, and select security and spam in the dropdown menu.
+To turn on the countermeasure, we login to the application as admin, go to administration > plugins, and select security and spam in the dropdown menu.
 The HTMLawed 1.8 plugin is below.
 This can now be activated.
 In addition to this, there is another built-in PHP method called htmlspecialchars(), which is used to encode the special characters in the user input, such as encoding "<" to &lt">" to &gt, etc. Go to the directory elgg/views/default/output and find the function call htmlspecialchars in text.phptagcloud.phptags.phpaccess.phptag.phpfriendlytime.phpurl.phpdropdown.phpemail.php and confirmlink.php files.
 Uncomment the corresponding htmlspecialchars function calls in each file.

 The above was a detailed description of an XSS attack taking examples from the real world Samy’s Worm attack.